chenhi/aiml-exercises/game_learner/ttt/README.md

 ### Fully connected / convolutional architectures

-We first ran experiments with a simple architecture where all internal layers had the same width $2^m \cdot 3^2$; recall the inputs have dimension $2 \cdot 3^2$ and the outputs have dimension $3^2$.
+I first ran experiments with a simple architecture where all internal layers had the same width $2^m \cdot 3^2$; recall the inputs have dimension $2 \cdot 3^2$ and the outputs have dimension $3^2$.
 I found that for $m \leq 4$ the networks generally diverged, while for $m = 5$ they generally converged.
 I did not increase the width further.

 Next, fixing $m = 5$, I experimented with increasing the depth of the neural network, and with swapping the order of ReLU and normalization.